©photo Noah Kalina, 2017

 In 2015 Tomlinson ventured into curating with the exhibition drawing BIG : the immediacy of touch with artists Judy Glantzman, Esther Podemski, Liza Philips and himself with a show essay by art writer/critic Dominique Nahas at the Delaware Valley Arts Center in Narrowsburg, NY.

-Tomlinson is in the process of collaborating with Kari Margolis, director-master performer of the Margolis Brown Adaptors theater company for a theatrical adaptation of his Misery of Men drawing series.
+Tomlinson is seemingly forever contemplating an invitation to collaborate with Kari Margolis, director-master performer of the Margolis Brown Adaptors theater company for a theatrical adaptation of his Misery of Men drawing series.